 - 1.1 The object of this protocol is to prescribe reasonable conduct for non-injury motor accident claims.
 It prescribes a framework for pre-writ negotiation and exchange of information.
 In exercising its discretion and powers, the court will have regard to compliance with this protocol or lack thereof; see, for example, Order 25, Rules 1, 1A and 8, Order 34A, Rule 1, Order 59, Rule 5, and Order 59 Appendix 2, of the Rules of Court (Cap.
-322, R 5). - 1.2 This protocol governs conduct in respect of non-injury motor accident claims that are to be lodged with the Financial Disputes Resolution Centre Ltd ("FIDReC") or to be filed in Court, as the case may be. - 1.3 Any reference to "the potential defendant" in this protocol refers to the potential defendant if he is not claiming under his insurance policy, or to his insurer if he is claiming under his policy. - 1.4 Any reference to an "insurer" in this protocol refers to an insurer that is known or could be reasonably known to the claimant. - 1.5 This protocol does not affect any privilege that may apply to any communication between the parties that is undertaken in compliance with it. - 1.6 The Court will not impose sanctions where there are good reasons for non-compliance with the provisions of this protocol.
+322, R 5). - 1.2 This protocol applies to actions arising out of non-injury motor accidents occurring on or after - (a) 1st April 2016 that are to be lodged with the Financial Industry Disputes Resolution Centre Ltd ("FIDReC") or to be filed in in the Magistrate's Court or the District Court, as the case may be; and - (b) 1st December 2016 that are to be filed in the High Court (and subsequently transferred to the District Court).